 Leadership & Management 1 Role, Competencies and Context

-This 6-week online course focuses on development of a foundational knowledge base in leadership & management.
-It is designed to meet the needs of those starting careers in or aspiring towards leadership positions in healthcare.
+This 9-week online course focuses on development of a foundational knowledge base in leadership & management.
+It is designed to meet the needs of those starting careers in or aspiring towards leadership positions in health care.
 Content will specifically address leader/manager competencies required for effective leadership & management of clinical teams.
-The context within which the leader/manager functions, may include acute care, community, primary health care, and/or long-term care; and the leader/manager’s clients may include frontline health care professionals, unregulated professionals and support staff, and patients and their families.
-Participants will explore a wide variety of situations, and common issues encountered in these roles.
+The context within which the leader/manager functions may include acute care, community, primary health care, and/or long-term care; the leader/manager’s clients may include frontline health care professionals, unregulated professionals and support staff, and patients and their families.
+Participants will explore a wide variety of situations and common issues encountered in these roles.

 The course includes:

-• application of evidence informed strategies to effectively lead/manage the clinical team environment
+• Application of evidence-informed strategies to effectively lead/manage the clinical team environment & day to day operations

 Course Outcomes